SuperHimoYarouWorld/UseAnimateDiffPromptTravelwithRegionalPrompterSample/README.md

-# AnimateDiff's Prompt Travel with Regional Prompter Sample
+# Samples of using AnimateDiff's Prompt Travel with Regional Prompter
 As of 04/16/2024, it is needed to enable Dynamic Prompts extension ;-)

 ## My Testing Environment